Fedora Linux (KDE) Set Up Notes

 mDNS for Network Discovery

-Enable mDNS to connect to NAS devices and other network services:
+Enable mDNS to connect to NAS devices and other network services at home: https://www.reddit.com/r/Fedora/comments/1lg1c32/comment/mystf3f/

 Add open Command

 Add a macOS-style open command to the shell.
-Add this alias to your shell config:
+In ~/.bashrc, add:

 alias open='xdg-open'